Hornets vs. Wizards Prediction & Picks - November 22

 Hornets Performance Insights

-- The Hornets' defense ranks fifth-worst in the NBA with 122.2 points allowed per contest, but their offense has played better, scoring 113.7 points per game (13th-ranked in league).
+- The Hornets' offense, which ranks 13th in the league with 113.7 points per game, has fared better than their fifth-worst defense (122.2 points allowed per game).

-- With 45.4 rebounds per game, Charlotte ranks ninth in the NBA.
-It surrenders 43.4 rebounds per contest, which ranks 11th in the league.
+- Charlotte is averaging 45.4 boards per game (ninth-ranked in league).
+It is allowing 43.4 rebounds per contest (11th-ranked).

-- So far this year, the Hornets rank 20th in the league in assists, dishing out 25.2 per game.
+- The Hornets rank 20th in the NBA with 25.2 assists per game.

-- When it comes to three-pointers, the Hornets are struggling, as they rank second-worst in the league in threes made (10 per game) and second-worst in three-point percentage (33.1%).
+- The Hornets have been coming up short when it comes to threes this season, ranking second-worst in the NBA in threes made per game (10) and second-worst in three-point percentage (33.1%).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.